2012 Abkhazian parliamentary election: Monitors

 There were 46-100 international observers from nine countries.
 According to the CEC, the monitors would be from Russia (from governmental and non-governmental organisations), the Commonwealth of Independent States, South Ossetia, Transnistria and Nagorno-Karabakh.
 Other states whose monitors were invited but had not confirmed attendance are: Venezuela, Nicaragua, Nauru and Tuvalu.
 Georgia steadfastly refused to observe the election on the premise that they claim Abkhazia is under "de facto Russian occupation" and that Georgian refugees who fled Abkhazia (by some accounts up to 50% of the population) are ineligible to vote.

 Results

-First round

 There were 174 pollings stations.
 First round turnout was 44.5%.
 Only 13 constituencies achieved a majority to choose an MP; the other 22 constituencies would face a run-off.

-Second round

 Second round turnout was 46.21% in 20 constituencies.
 Of the 40 candidates for the 20 seats in the second round three of nine incumbents held on to their seats.
 Amongst the 20 members were three MPs from People’s Unity Forum of Abkhazia, two from United Abkhazia the 15 from civic initiative groups.
 The result will be finalised when approved by a court.
 Amongst minority representatives, Vagharshak Kosyan and Robert Yalyan were joined by journalist Levon Galustyan to have a total of three Armenian MPs, according to Khachik Minosyan, the Chairman of the Union of Abkhazia Armenians.
 Galustyan said the election was flawless and praised his fellow Armenian challenger from district 20.